Chapter 4501-5 School Bus Minimum Standards

 (13) Alternately flashing warning signal lamps.

 (a) Each school bus shall be equipped with a system of four red signal lamps and four amber signal lamps.
-Both red and amber lamps shall be installed in accordance with Federal Motor Vehicle Safety Standard 571.108 and the Society of Automotive Engineers J887.
+Both red and amber lamps shall be installed in accordance with FMVSS571.108 and the SAE standard J887.

 (i) There shall be a system in place to allow the deactivation of the amber signal lamps without the need to open the service door or placing the ignition switch in the off position.